s-ilent/custom-tonemap/Manual.md

 ## How Custom Tonemap Works
 Custom Tonemap is a replacement for the tonemapping and colour grading system in Unity's default post-processing stack.
 In the post-processing stack, you can provide an external texture to use for colour grading.
 By using a custom render texture (CRT) for this colour grading texture, we can use our own colour grading and tonemapping systems without breaking compatibility with VRC.

 CRTs represent buffers that Unity will render a specified material/shader into.
 Custom Tonemap provides a set of CRTs already configured to work with the post-processing stack and a set of profiles.
-If you want to use them in your own profiles, set the Mode in Colour Grading to External, and place the CRT into the Lookup Texture field.
+If you want to use one of these CRTs in your own post-processing profiles,
+1. Add or edit an existing Colour Grading effect on the profile.
+2. Set the Mode in Colour Grading to External.
+3. Place the CRT/LUT into the Lookup Texture field.

 The settings for Custom Tonemap are set through Materials specified in the CRT.
-If you want to tweak the colour grading settings, I recommend copying the example files into your project first.
-Otherwise, they will probably be overwritten when you update Custom Tonemap.
+If you want to tweak the colour grading settings, copy the example files into your project first.
+Otherwise, they will be overwritten when you update Custom Tonemap.

 By default, the provided CRTs are set to an Update Mode of "OnLoad".
 This means they will only be generated once, when the scene is loaded.
 If you want to alter the material properties in realtime as your scene is running, you will need to change this to Realtime, which will render the LUT every frame.

 If you want to blend between multiple sets of Custom Tonemap settings, you can have multiple CRTs set to OnLoad, and blend between them using the Post-Process Volume's Weight parameter, which can save performance.

 ## Settings Overview
 ### Tonemapper Settings